zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

 * stack now in CCM memory
 * PPM and PWM inputs works via Timer's driver handlers
 * added DSM and SBUS parsing on PPM input
-* high-frequency (8kHz) advanced scheduler, common for all needs, capable to use semaphores with (optional) performance statistics
 * all hardware description tables are now 'const' and locates in flash
 * more reliable reset for I2C bus on hangups
 * all drivers support set_retries()